mburkley/tms9900-gcc/README.md

 binutils patch 1.10
 * No changes to 1.9 but includes the multi-def patch to avoid compile errors relating to "do_wide"

+gcc patch 1.33
+* fix to some assembly setup functions in lib1funcs.asm
+* remove dead code in tms9900_subreg
+* rewrite tms9900_operand_subreg_offset - but it ended up pretty much the same as original
+* add ashlqi3 and lshrqi3 - byte shift instructions.
+The word shifts were getting confused
+* fix prototype of divmod_u32 to unsigned arguments
+* Fix sign of remainder in division and fixed direction of rsubihi

 gcc patch 1.32
 * Fixed left and right shifts by a byte variable